Overview of PRP Hair Restoration Treatments

 How many PRP Hair treatments are needed?

 The number and frequency of PRP hair treatments seems to be important.
 Most studies seem to show that monthly injections for 3-4 sessions are important, whereas waiting longer than one month between injections is not as beneficial.
 A study published by the American Society for Dermatologic Surgery recently looked at 40 patients: 20 patients received a total of 4 PRP hair injection treatments – once a month for 3 months, followed by a booster 3 months later; the other 20 patients received two total treatments, with 3 months separation between sessions.
-6 Measurements at 6 months showed a much greater improvement in hair count per cm² in the first group (29.6 vs 7.2; p < 0.001).
+6 Measurements at 6 months showed that both groups had improvement, but the group that had two extra treatments had over 400% better response compared with the first group, in terms of hair count per cm² (29.6 vs 7.2; p < 0.001).
 These measurements were taken at the actively balding area near the front of the hairline.6

 If you are interested in a free consultation to see if PRP hair treatments could work for you, please contact us today.